PetrGlad/emmate/README.md

 ** Piano roll
 ** Paint notes

-FOr prototype version use hard-coded MIDI filename and VST path.
+For prototype version use hard-coded MIDI filename and VST path.